About fields

 • There’s no additional configuration required to create a dictionary field.
 Passing a dictionary as the value for a given field will automatically turn it into a dictionary field.

-• Currently, dictionary fields are only supported by the Push API and the Stream API.
+• Currently, dictionary fields are natively supported by the Push API and Stream API.
+You can use indexing pipeline extensions (IPEs) to leverage dictionary fields with other sources.

 Index dictionary fields